Trophy Fish Award Program

 Catch and Release Category Rules

-- All of the General Rules apply except that the fish do not need to be weighed.
+- All of the General Rules apply except that the fish does not need to be weighed.
 A witness must be present.

 - A clear photo must accompany the affidavit.
 This photo must include the angler holding the fish and also include the fish next to a measuring (yardstick, ruler, or tape measure) device to clearly show the length of the fish.